Sunshine Fest 2026

 All events are subject to being photographed, video/audio-recorded, screen captured and/or live-streamed via social media channels.
 Attendees, speakers, sponsors and exhibitors may be captured via these formats.
 All conference sessions, materials and activities are subject to recording and may be reproduced in part or whole, and distributed or used in any way consistent with Sunshine Week’s mission.

 Sunshine Fest is committed to providing a friendly, safe and welcoming environment for all, regardless of race, gender identity or expression, ethnicity, sexual orientation, physical ability, age, appearance or religion.
 We welcome debate and disagreement while maintaining a civil and respectful community.
 In general, we subscribe to Chatham House rules in that we recommend not repeating information attributed to a specific person without their permission.
 However, we understand the need for free speech and transparency, and that anything said at the summit could be disseminated by anyone on social media or elsewhere.
 Discriminatory or harassing behavior is not acceptable.
-During Sunshine Fest, any concerns can be brought to the attention of David Cuillier or Diana Mitsu Klos, who will be present throughout the event.
+During Sunshine Fest, any concerns can be brought to the attention of David Cuillier, who will be present throughout the event.

 Journalists know to follow the money to figure out who is really driving an initiative.
-Sunshine Fest is funded primarily by the Brechner FOI Project at the University of Florida College of Journalism and Communications through its endowments it has built during its 48 years of providing research and education in government transparency.
+Sunshine Fest is funded primarily by the Brechner FOI Project at the University of Florida College of Journalism and Communications through endowments it has built during its 49 years of providing research and education in government transparency.
 Those endowments were driven in the 1980s and 1990s by media supporters, including Joseph and Marion Brechner, who owned television stations and other media properties and championed freedom of information.

 We would like to thank the following for their hard work putting this together: